Labor items overview

 - IntDes: Interior Designer

-- Optional: Locations can be used to create distinct estimating rates based on geographical area.
-This is especially beneficial for contractors who perform work in various cities or counties.
+Optionally, define locations to create distinct estimating rates by geographic area.
+This is useful for contractors working across multiple cities or counties.